RaphiOriginal/blindAutomation/README.md

       blinds: #list of blinds you'd like to manage for this wall
         - blind:
             name: #Name of blind to identify them more easy
-            in: (optional) Overrides the wall values for this blind
+            in: #(optional) Overrides the wall values for this blind
-            out: (optional) Overrides the wall values for this blind
+            out: #(optional) Overrides the wall values for this blind
             device-id: #Shellyid (can be found in the shelly app in settings) usualy last 6 characters of macadress
             device-typ: SHELLY #Fix set to Shelly since no other controllers supported yet
+            tilt_time: #(optional) overrides the defaulttime the blind needs to fully tilt
             triggers: #List of triggers you'd like to apply for the shelly
               SUNRISE: #Will open the blinds on sunrise
                 task: #(optional) default is OPEN